A close-up blue British Shorthair meowing.

 British Shorthair Health

-Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
+Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic.
 Problems that have been seen in the Shorthair are:

 • Hypertrophic Cardiomyopathy: Hypertrophic cardiomyopathy (HCM) is a common heart condition in cats that affects the structure of the heart muscle.
 It involves the thickening (hypertrophy) of the heart’s muscular wall, specifically the left ventricle.
 This thickening can lead to various complications, including impaired heart function and potential heart failure.